-What is Growing Media?
+What are Growing Media?

 Often also referred to as “substrate” or “potting soil”, a growing medium is a material, other than soil on the spot, in which plants are grown.